taskiq-python/taskiq-aiogram/README.md

 This repo adds integration between your aiogram application and taskiq.

-It runs all startup and shutdown events of your application and adds 2 dependencies, that you can use in your tasks.
+It runs all startup and shutdown events of your application and adds 3 dependencies, that you can use in your tasks.

-1. Dispatcher - that were used along with executor;
+1. `Dispatcher` - that were used along with executor;
-2. Bot - your bot instance.
+2. `Bot` - your main bot instance;
+3. `List[Bot]` - all your bots.

 ## Usage